OrnitOnGithub/school/README.md

 - Of course place everything in the right folder
    - Folders work like this: `Subject/Chapter/document.md`
 - Commit messages don't have to be very detailed, but still make it clear what you did.

+# How to create a PR

+The easiest way to do this is with visual studio code.

+- Fork the repository.
+This will create a copy of it on your own github account.
+- Inside Visual Studio Code (The easiest way to do this) open a terminal and run `git clone url-of-your-fork`, for example `git clone https://github.com/ornitongithub/my-fork`
+- This will create a new directory (folder).
+Open it with VS code or whatever.
+- Create a new branch with the command `git checkout -b my-branch-name`
+- Make all of your modifications.
+- Add them all either with `git add .` or add specific ones with `git add path-to-file`
+- Create a commit message with `git commit -m "Here's what I did in one simple sentence"`
+- Add all the modifications to your online repository with `git push origin my-branch-name`
+- Now on github, go to your fork repository and click "New Pull Request" and choose the branch `master` as the branch to push to.
+- After this I will accept your PR.